-Is coffee bad for your health?
-Find out the surprising health facts about coffee, like how much you should really have in a day and whether or not it’s as bad as you think.
+Learn about the benefits and side effects of drinking coffee, including how much you should really consume in a day and whether or not it’s as bad as you think.

-Consumption of antioxidants have been associated with alower risk of many diseases, such as cancer and heart disease.
+Consumption of antioxidants has been associated with a lower risk of many diseases, such as cancer and heart disease.

 Coffee is rich in riboflavin.
 Riboflavin, otherwise known as Vitamin B2, is one of the essential B vitamins.
-It’s not found in many foods, but it’s abundant in coffee.
+It’s not found in many foods, but it is abundant in coffee.

 How much caffeine should you have in a day?

 If you’re worried about your caffeine intake, chances are you probably shouldn’t be.
 Experts agree that healthy adults can consume up to 400 milligrams of caffeine per day without any negative side effects.

 For the average coffee drinker, that means drinking four 8-ounce cups of coffee per day shouldn’t result in any negative health effects.

 To put this into perspective, here is a list of other common sources of caffeine in the diet: